Optimal Regulation of Prosumers and Consumers in Smart Energy Communities

 \section{Abstract}

-In a smart energy community, energy prosumers and consumers group together to achieve the community's social welfare.
+In smart energy communities, households of a particular geographical location make a cooperative group to achieve the community's social welfare.
 Prosumers are the users that both consume and produce energy.
-In this paper, we develop algorithms to regulate the number of prosumers and the number of consumers in the smart energy community.
-We consider that the prosumers have heterogeneous energy sources, such as solar photovoltaic panels and wind turbines.
-Each prosumer has one of the systems installed in their household.
-The prosumers and the consumers keep their information private and do not share it with other prosumers or consumers in the community.
-However, we consider a community manager that keeps track of the total number of active prosumers and consumers and sends feedback signals in the community at each time step.
-Over a long time, the average number of times a prosumer is active reaches its optimal value; analogously, the average number of times a consumer is active reaches its optimal value and the community achieves the social optimum value.
-We present the experimental results to check the efficacy of the algorithms.
+In this paper, we develop stochastic and distributed algorithms to regulate the number of consumers and the number of prosumers with heterogeneous energy sources in the smart energy community.
+In the community, each prosumer has one of the heterogeneous energy sources such as solar photovoltaic panels or wind turbines installed in their household.
+The prosumers and consumers decide in a probabilistic way when to be active.
+They keep their information private and do not need to share it with other prosumers or consumers in the community.
+Moreover, we consider a central server that keeps track of the total number of active prosumers and consumers and sends feedback signals in the community at each time step; the prosumers and consumers use these signals to calculate their probabilistic intent.
+We present experimental results to check the efficacy of the algorithms.
+We observe that the average number of times prosumers and consumers are active reaches the optimal value over time, and the community asymptotically achieves the social optimum value.